PeterSYoo/tteokBowl/README.md

 # Tteok Bowl
 Tteokbokki (떡볶이) is a popular Korean food made from small-sized rice cakes in a spicy chilli paste based sauce.
+Tteok Bowl is a food ordering app where users can order for delivery or pick-up.

 User is able to customize their own spicy rice cake bowl.
 They can add it to cart, add it to favorites, edit their bowl, or delete their bowl.